 Scenically, the region is mostly quite rugged.
-To the west lie several picturesque smaller mountain ranges – the Serras da Freita, Caramulo and Acor.
-The biggest mountains though are in the Beira Alta – including the Serra da Estrela, which contains Portugal’s highest peak and only ski field.
+To the west lie several picturesque smaller mountain ranges – the Serras da Freita, do Caramulo and do Açor.
+The biggest mountains though are in the Beira Alta, in particular the Serra da Estrela, which contains Portugal’s highest peak and only ski field.

 One major river – the Rio Mondego – cuts across the region, roughly from Guarda in the north-east to Coimbra in the south-west – although numerous other rivers have carved out their own deep valleys.

 To the east – beyond the Serra da Estrela – the border country with Spain is less rugged and is more of a plateau, with rolling hills, wide open spaces and lots of dramatic castles but few towns of any size.